Nan Joyce: Election campaign

-Joyce was selected by the committee to run as a candidate in the general election of November 1982, in the Dublin South-West constituency, becoming the first Traveller to compete for a Dáil seat.
+Joyce was selected by the committee to run as a candidate in the general election of November 1982, in Dublin South-West, becoming the first Traveller to compete for a Dáil seat.
 She made a documentary for the BBC during her election campaign to improve her support.
 She petitioned people for votes in the streets of Dublin, wearing a hidden microphone and while being secretly filmed.
 She received many good wishes but also met people who told her that Travellers were "dirt" and "filth" and "should be burned".
 Another constituency candidate, Richard O'Reilly, ran to oppose her on an anti-Traveller platform using the slur, "Get the knackers out of Tallaght" as his campaign slogan.
 Joyce was not elected but she attracted twice as many votes as O'Reilly.
 (Note: November 1982 general election results: Nan Joyce: 581 first preference votes; Richard O'Reilly: 297 votes.)

 Shortly after the election, she was arrested and wrongly charged with theft of jewellery.
 The case attracted widespread publicity but the charges were dropped in court for lack of evidence, although her confidence was damaged.
 Many believed she was framed because of her campaigning.